 Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.

 - See also:

 The Ortstaxe tourist tax

-The city of Vienna requires hotels, B&Bs and anyone offering any kind of temporary accommodation to charge you an Ortstaxe.
+The city of Vienna requires hotels, B&Bs, and anyone offering any kind of temporary accommodation to charge you this Ortstaxe.
 Even if it’s just a tent or private apartment.